Home » Attractions » North Pole – Santa’s Workshop

 FAQs

-They do not allow pets in the park.
+Pets are not allowed in the park.
 Service dogs only.

-They do not rent wheelchairs, but the North Pole is wheelchair accessible.
-Keep in mind there are many hills as they are on the side of a mountain.
+The North Pole does not rent wheelchairs, but it is wheelchair accessible.
+Keep in mind that there are many hills, as the park is located on the side of a mountain.
 They do offer a handout that shows easier paths through the park.

 If your child has a food allergy you are much safer bringing your own food.
 The risk of cross contamination and changing ingredients make it much more prudent to bring what you know your child can safely eat.

-They are always open “weather permitting” so yes, they can be closed due to the weather.
-They know by 8:30 in the morning if they will be able to open or not.
+The North Pole is always open “weather permitting.”
+They can be closed due to the weather.
+The park management knows by 8:30 in the morning if they will be able to open or not.
 There are many factors that they must evaluate to make this decision.
-It can be extreme cold, icy conditions, road conditions, fog, rain, etc. If in doubt please call ahead before coming to the park.
-Once the decision is made to close the park, it will be closed all day even if the weather improves.
+It can be extreme cold, icy conditions, road conditions, fog, rain, lightning, etc. If in doubt, please call ahead before coming to the park.
+Once the decision is made to close the park, it will be closed all day, even if the weather improves.

-Purchase this pass at their main office for unlimited access to ALL rides throughout the park for the entire summer/fall season.* Height and safety requirements are in place and adults do need a ride pass to ride with children if needed.
+[email protected]) for unlimited access to ALL rides throughout the park for the entire summer/fall season of the year purchased.* Height and safety requirements are in place and adults do need a ride pass to ride with children, if needed.

 Location